girot-ethz/ddm/14_3D_Printing_Tutorial.md

 The following Tutorial as well as some more tips can also be found at: https://raplab.arch.ethz.ch/cetus-3d-printer/

-This printers uses the Slicing Software Tiertime and the computer is right next to the printers.
-After unlocking the machines with your ETH card and start the machine by holding turning the triggerswitch to ON.
+This printer uses the Slicing Software Tiertime and the computer is right next to the printers.
+After unlocking the machines with your ETH card and start the machine by holding, turning the trigger switch to ON.
 The printer then boots up and start to calibrate itself.

 ![3D_Printing_21_Howtoprint.png](doc/3D_Printing_21_Howtoprint.png)